Senate kicks off uncertain debate on immigration

 “The best we can determine, this is trying to work with the White House to be able to determine what’s a White House compromise.”
 Sen. James Lankford, R-Okla., one of the co-sponsors, told MSNBC Sunday.

-Senate Majority Leader Mitch McConnell threw his support for the first time behind the proposal Monday.
-It creates a $25 billion fund for border security, provides a twelve-year path to citizenship for 1.8 million Dreamers, prohibits the parents of Dreamers from being sponsored for citizenship or legal status, limits family-based migration of immigrants to the nuclear family and ends the diversity visa lottery.
+McConnell on Monday threw his support behind the proposal for the first time.
+It creates a $25 billion fund for border security, provides a 12-year path to citizenship for 1.8 million 'Dreamers' — people brought to the country illegally as children — prohibits the parents of Dreamers from being sponsored for citizenship or legal status, limits family-based migration of immigrants to the nuclear family and ends the diversity visa lottery.

 Most, and maybe all, Democrats are opposed to the plan.
-“Dreamers should not be held hostage to President Trump’s crusade to tear families apart and waste billions of American tax dollars on an ineffective wall,” Sen. Dick Durbin, D-Ill., said about it.
+“Dreamers should not be held hostage to President Trump’s crusade to tear families apart and waste billions of American tax dollars on an ineffective wall,” Sen. Dick Durbin, D-Ill., said.

 The most controversial parts of the president’s proposal are limits to family migration and ending the diversity lottery.
 Sen. Lindsey Graham, R-S.C., said those are the “problem areas” blocking consensus.